-21 The decision variables of the robust optimization model are: case study 1 - pipe diameters; case synthesize the results, only the PDD solution, the low robustness design (LRD) and the high robustness design (HRD) for each of the two case studies are presented.
-However, intermediate robust solutions can be achieved by considering different levels of robustness for the network occurring and includes small penalty coefficients.
+The decision variables of the robust optimization model are: case study 1 - pipe diameters; case study 2 - pipe diameters and pumping head for scenarios (2 to 7).
+The peak discharge design (PDD) is determined by solving the model considering only scenario 1.
+This design is used to compare the cost differences that the robustness solutions imply.
+To synthesize the results, only the PDD solution, the low robustness design (LRD) and the high robustness design (HRD) for each of the two case studies are presented.
+However, intermediate robust solutions can be achieved by considering different levels of robustness for the network (Cunha and Sousa, 2009).
+The LRD assumes a low probability of the extreme scenarios occurring and includes small penalty coefficients.
 The HRD is obtained assuming a high probability that the extreme scenarios will occur and large penalty coefficients.
 Figures 2 and 3 show the details of the solutions found for case studies 1 and 2.
-These figures show the commercial diameter chosen for each pipe in millimetres, the PS head in meters for the
+These figures show the commercial diameter